 Each March, in celebration of National Student Art Month, GVCA exhibits work by high school artists from Garden Valley and Horseshoe Bend public and home schools.

-During the 2020 reception, two special awards were given for People's Choice and "Best of Show".
-Attendees were invited to vote for the People's Choice Award, which went to xxxxx.
-The Judges Prize "Best of Show", selected by a panel of three retired art teachers went to Emily Okerson of GVHS, for "Owls."
+During the reception, two special awards are given for People's Choice and "Best of Show".
+Attendees are invited to vote for the People's Choice Award, The Judges Prize for "Best of Show" is selected by a group of retired art teachers who are members of GVCA.,

-Honoring locally-born artist, James Castle, GVCA has hosted an annual weekend celebration for several years.
+Honoring locally-born artist, James Castle, GVCA has hosted an annual weekend celebration several years.

-While on hiatus for 2019 and 2020, we look forward to bringing this event back and encouraging more "outside artists" within our community.
+While currently on hiatus , we look forward to bringing this event back and encouraging more "outsider artists" within our community.

 The gallery and gift shop host a permanent James Castle area with information about his life and art, along with items for sale.